jalcine/website/src/_drafts/dotfiles.markdown

 without moving my hand from the 'home row' has made me really rethink how the keyboard was meant to be used.
 It's more than that, too.
 Macros are a important part of Vim, and more text editors should embrace that idea.
 I can go on and on about Vim; it's enough to merit its own post.
+Little things like key bindings, re-mapped keys and freaking color schemes matter.

 ![Vim in $HOME.](/images/konsole-vim-shot.png)

-At times, I do miss the power of having a GUI application open and running.
+At times, I do miss the convenience of having a GUI application open and running.
 That's when the ever-popular [**Sublime Text**][subl] with its community-driven and powered [package repository][subl_pkg] comes to play.